JSKuba/Stardust/src/md-data/main/blog/blog.md

 July 2020

 Phew!
-It was a very long Monday. :D Today we did our test mission!
+It was a very long Monday. :D On July 20th, we did our test mission!
 The gondola containing half of the research system rose to a height of 33 km and after a few hours of flight landed on a charming field in a village named Kawle. 😎
 It was an important test for us before building the final gondola, that will be flown in the October mission under REXUS/BEXUS (Rocket/Balloon Experiments for University Students).
 Now it's time to go to the laboratory! 👩‍🔬👨‍🔬 We will share the results of our mission with you soon! 💪💪